David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The main objective is to raise awareness, ensure safety, and prevent the "disregard for the law" mentality; fines are remitted to the State budget for infrastructure and safety, not "shared" among the Police.
 * Traffic Police affirm that objective errors (faulty lights) are not penalized; the process involves camera verification to ensure fairness.
 * Strict penalties are a deterrent against intentional violations; if citizens obey the law, they pay nothing.
+* Increasing penalties is not unique to Vietnam but is a common practice in many developed countries (such as Singapore, Japan, Europe) to deter violations, build traffic culture, and protect people's lives.

 **Allegation:** Claims that strict enforcement causes traffic congestion and that the fines are unreasonable compared to income.
 * Congestion is due to infrastructure and vehicle density; strict adherence to the law actually improves traffic flow and reduces accidents (proven by statistics reducing deaths and injuries).